 Frequently asked questions

 Yes, these date truffles freeze well.
-Either seal in a re-closable bag or place them in an airtight container and freeze for up to 3 months.
+Freeze separately on a tray, then either seal in a re-closable bag or place them in an airtight container.
+Freeze for up to 3 months and defrost at room temperature.

 Yes, you can make date truffles without a food processor.
 Use a good quality date paste rather than whole dates, and warm the nut butter slightly so that it is easier to mix.